-Laser drilling is widely used in industries such as aerospace, automotive, electronics, and tool machining.
+Laser drilling is widely used in aerospace, automotive, electronics, and tool machining.
 Below are the main advantages of using lasers for drilling.

 As mentioned earlier, since the laser drilling process has no cutting tools involved, there is no issue of tool wear or damage.
-In conventional drilling, drill bits can become dull making the cutting slower which also produces more heat.
+In conventional drilling, drill bits can become dull, making the cutting slower and producing more heat.
 This can distort the material and change its mechanical properties due to heating.

 Precision and Accuracy

-Since laser beams produced can be focused, this allows precise drilling of small holes that cannot be achieved by conventional drilling.
+Since laser beams can be focused, this allows precise drilling of small holes that conventional drilling cannot achieve.
 The hole depth can be controlled even for micro-scale holes.
 Moreover, the process is digitally controlled by CNC methods.
-All parameters can be automatically controlled producing consistent and repeatable results.
+All parameters can be automatically controlled, producing consistent and repeatable results.

 Minimal Burrs Produced

-Secondary processes such as deburring are required in the manufacturing of precision parts to remove surface irregularities, metal spurs, raised edges, slags, and dross.
-Even the most accurate fabrication techniques such as laser cutting technology tends to develop dross or thermal burrs.
-In comparison with conventional cutting, however, laser-cut parts still have superior edge quality.
-This effectively lessens the cost of secondary processes particularly deburring which can be as high as 30% of the operating costs.
+Secondary processes such as deburring are required in manufacturing precision parts to remove surface irregularities, metal spurs, raised edges, slags, and dross.
+Even the most accurate fabrication techniques such as laser cutting technology, tend to develop dross or thermal burrs.
+However, in comparison with conventional cutting, laser-cut parts still have superior edge quality.
+This effectively lessens the cost of secondary processes, particularly deburring, which can be as high as 30% of the operating costs.

 High Aspect Ratio